Peixinho/LazyMePHP/README.md

 ## API
- Every table generated will have an API that works as follows:
+ Every table generated will have some routes created in src/api/RouteAPI.php, and they make use of the controllers of each table
  - Accessible from /api/[Table Name]/ (.htaccess for apache, didnt bother with others)
  ```
  # all users